 Frequently Asked Questions

-Drop-In visits for students are designed to last 10-15 minutes to ask simple questions of your advisors.
-Students should expect to not be allotted additional time.
-If the Advisor determines your inquiry will take longer to address, you will be asked to schedule a returning appointment.
-Topics may include, but are not limited to:
+Drop-In visits are 10-15 minutes and are designed for students to ask simple questions of the advisors.
+Students should expect to not be allotted additional time as we often have several students waiting.
+If the Advisor determines an inquiry will take longer to address, students will be asked to schedule a returning appointment.
+Drop-in advising topics may include, but are not limited to:

 - Degree checks for students